A software technical writer creates documents to describe how to set up and use software products.

 - Working on many documents at once.

 If you want to become a software technical writer, you must have a Bachelor’s degree in a field such as English, Computer Science, Computer Programming, or Communications.
-Technical Writer HQ also offers the #1 certification for aspiring software technical writers.

 Some positions in technical writing may also require an Associates’ or Master’s degree.
 Many technical writing jobs also need a background in a technical field, experience working with software products, or familiarity with technical writing processes, business writing, and other disciplines.